lerna-lite/lerna-lite/packages/version/README.md

 - `^1.4.0-alpha.0`
 - `workspace:^1.2.3`

-but it will never change version with ranges
+but it will never update or change versions with ranges
 - `>=1.0.0`
 - `>=1.0.0 <2.0.0`
 - `^1 | ^2 | ^3`